isamu-isozaki/teamai_test/product/single-application/index.html.md

 ### Security benefits

-When we have [added aggregated logging](https://gitlab.com/gitlab-org/gitlab-ee/issues/3711) we can move on to some security features that only a single application for the whole DevOps lifecycle can offer out of the box:
+When we have [added aggregated logging](https://gitlab.com/gitlab-org/gitlab-ee/issues/3711/index.html.md) we can move on to some security features that only a single application for the whole DevOps lifecycle can offer out of the box:

-1. Log complete requests (header, payload, cookie) from Nginx to Elastic Search to form the basis of an Intrusion Detection System (IDS) and give you complete sitemaps.
-We can probably use something like `client_body_in_file_only` and we don't need something like [MITM proxy](https://mitmproxy.org/) since we can use the SSL keys.
+1. Log complete requests (header, payload, cookie/index.html.md) from Nginx to Elastic Search to form the basis of an Intrusion Detection System (IDS/index.html.md) and give you complete sitemaps.
+We can probably use something like `client_body_in_file_only` and we don't need something like [MITM proxy](https://mitmproxy.org/index.html.md/index.html.md) since we can use the SSL keys.
 1. Log complete sessions, that contain multiple requests over time, such as logging in and creating a new object before the final request is possible.
-1. Modify the payload or headers with something like [wfuzz](https://github.com/xmendez/wfuzz) and content like [seclists](https://github.com/danielmiessler/SecLists), run it against a review app and see what http status returns change from 2xx to 5xx and/or where you can do a [SQL string escape](https://github.com/thlorenz/sql-escape-string).
+1. Modify the payload or headers with something like [wfuzz](https://github.com/xmendez/wfuzz/index.html.md) and content like [seclists](https://github.com/danielmiessler/SecLists/index.html.md), run it against a review app and see what http status returns change from 2xx to 5xx and/or where you can do a [SQL string escape](https://github.com/thlorenz/sql-escape-string/index.html.md).
 Show a sorted list of starting with the most likely vulnerabilities.
 1. When running the above fuzzing payloads see if they hit new code paths by instrumenting the application with runtime application self protection and then sort by seeing what code paths are the least covered by the unit tests ran by GitLab CI.
-1. Any [error tracking](https://gitlab.com/gitlab-org/gitlab-ee/issues/5686) report contains all the requests in that user session to generate that state.
+1. Any [error tracking](https://gitlab.com/gitlab-org/gitlab-ee/issues/5686/index.html.md) report contains all the requests in that user session to generate that state.
-1. When someone submits a vulnerability report combine this with any 500 error stack traces stored in [error tracking](https://gitlab.com/gitlab-org/gitlab-ee/issues/5686).
+1. When someone submits a vulnerability report combine this with any 500 error stack traces stored in [error tracking](https://gitlab.com/gitlab-org/gitlab-ee/issues/5686/index.html.md).
-1. When fuzzing or a human hits a vulnerability generate a [pcap file](https://en.wikipedia.org/wiki/Pcap) with the request and start scanning production traffic for this.
+1. When fuzzing or a human hits a vulnerability generate a [pcap file](https://en.wikipedia.org/wiki/Pcap/index.html.md) with the request and start scanning production traffic for this.

-### Lower operating expense (OpEx)
+### Lower operating expense (OpEx/index.html.md)
 Building and maintaining integration between multiple individual point tools comes with additional overt and hidden costs.

 #### Overt cost
-The overt cost of paying for [licensing and support of multiple tools](/roi/replace/) is higher than a single application.
+The overt cost of paying for [licensing and support of multiple tools](/roi/replace/index.html.md/index.html.md) is higher than a single application.
 A single application can charge less because fixed costs are distributed across the functionality vs each separate vendor needing to pay those costs themselves for their point solution.